Biography

 On Decoration Day, now called Memorial Day, Blackburn was often seen placing flags and flowers on Civil War graves at the Main Street Cemetery.
 He and other Civil War veterans and members of the Naper Post of the Grand Army of the Republic in Downers Grove could be seen proudly marching in parades to honor those who died in the Civil War.
 Several years ago a G.A.R. star was added to his gravestone in honor of his participation in the organization.

-In 1902, Isrel Blackburn, about 84, passed away at the Old Soldiers Home in Danville, Illinois.
-So loved by the citizens of Downers Grove, Isrel’s remains were buried in the Main Street Cemetery near the graves of 2 of his sons.
+In 1902, Israel Blackburn, about 84, passed away at the Old Soldiers Home in Danville, Illinois.
+So loved by the citizens of Downers Grove, Israel’s remains were buried in the Main Street Cemetery near the graves of 2 of his sons.
 In 1973, when his grave marker fell into disrepair, it was replaced through efforts by the Downers Grove Historical Society and the American Legion Post 80.
+For reasons that are unclear, the spelling of his given name on the headstone was Isrel, not the spelling used during his lifetime.

 Family